jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Multiple-Scenarios.md

 Running all of these input values will result in 324 total scenarios, which will take several hours to half a day to run.

-To test the multi-scenario capability in less time, reduce the number of scenario inputs by deleting the numbered folders, making sure to retain the "1" folder for each of the six options.
+To test the multi-scenario capability in less time, reduce the number of scenario inputs by deleting some of the numbered folders, making sure to retain the "1" folder for each of the six options.

 A reasonable test would be to generate six scenarios: use two scenarios for Bikes or Light Vehicles (B) and three scenarios for Cost (C):